 The results described above indicate that activation of P2RY1 on ISCs triggers a signaling cascade that coordinates the activity of nearby IHCs, SGNs, and central auditory neurons throughout the pre-hearing period.
 However, this is not the sole modulatory input to IHCs during this period.
 At this early stage of development, efferent cholinergic fibers form transient, inhibitory synapses on IHCs (Glowatzki and Fuchs, 2000), providing an additional means to shape IHC electrical activity.
 In ex vivo cochleae preparations, acute application of nicotinic acetylcholine receptor antagonists induces IHC burst firing, suggesting that release from cholinergic inhibition can initiate spontaneous bursts of activity (Johnson et al., 2011).
 Moreover, in vivo extracellular recordings from auditory brainstem neurons in anesthetized mice lacking the nicotinic acetycholine receptors in IHCs (Elgoyhen et al., 1994), exhibited bursts of action potentials at frequencies indistinguishable from controls, but bursts were shorter and contained more spikes (Clause et al., 2014), indicating that suppression of cholinergic inhibition of IHCs leads to altered burst firing of central auditory neurons.
 However, the influence of this efferent inhibitory input on the coordinated firing of auditory neurons in vivo in unanesthetized mice has not been examined.
-To explore the contribution of nAChRα9 signaling to macroscopic patterns of activity in IC, we performed time-lapse imaging of spontaneous activity from both nAChRα9 knockout (α9 KO, Chrnα9 –/ –) and nAChRα9 gain-of-function (α9 GOF; Chrnα9L9’T/L9’T or Chrnα9L9’T/+) mice (Figure 11A-C and Supplemental Video 9), which exhibit prolonged efferent currents with slower desensitization kinetics in IHCs (Taranda et al., 2009; Wedemeyer et al., 2018).
+To explore the contribution of nAChRα9 signaling to macroscopic patterns of activity in IC, we performed time-lapse imaging of spontaneous activity from both nAChRα9 knockout (α9 KO, Chrnα9 –/ –) and nAChRα9 gain-of-function (α9 GOF; Chrnα9L9’T/L9’T or Chrnα9L9’T/+) mice (P7; Figure 11A-C and Supplemental Video 9), which exhibit prolonged efferent currents with slower desensitization kinetics in IHCs (Taranda et al., 2009; Wedemeyer et al., 2018).
 The frequency of spontaneous events in IC was unchanged in both α9 KO and GOF mice relative to controls (One-way ANOVA, F(3,45) = 0.46, p = 0.71; Figure 11F).
 However, IC Ca2+ transients in homozygous α9 GOF mice were unexpectedly larger in amplitude than controls; α9 KO exhibited a trend towards lower amplitude Ca2+ transients, but this did not achieve significance (One-way ANOVA, F(3,45) = 18.22, p = 7E-8; Tukey HSD, p = 0.06; Figure 11F).
 These changes are opposite of what would be predicted from simply relieving or enhancing the inhibitory effect of acetylcholine on IHCs (Glowatzki and Fuchs, 2000).
 Similarly, individual events in homozygous α9 GOF mice were longer (full width at half maximum) than controls (One-way ANOVA, F(3,45) = 3.2, p = 0.032; Tukey HSD, p = 0.026; Figure 11E,F), opposite of what would be predicted from greater inhibition of IHCs.
-There were also notable changes in the degree of lateralization among spontaneous IC events (Figure 11C, average event circles and Figure 11F, L-R correlation).
+There were also notable changes in the degree of lateralization among spontaneous IC events (Figure 11C-D and Figure 11F, L-R correlation).
 Bilateral events were more symmetrical in α9 GOF and less symmetrical in α9 KO mice relative to controls (Figure 11F).
 Together, these results indicate that cholinergic efferent input to IHCs modulates the coordinated activity of central auditory neurons in unexpected ways, and influences interhemispheric representation of cochlear activity before hearing onset.

 DISCUSSION